 The City of Burnaby Archives is the official repository for the city's public records, dating back to Burnaby's incorporation in 1892.
 The Archives is located in the McGill Branch of the Burnaby Public Library.
 It holds both City records and records from private individuals and community organizations—many of which can be found online at heritageburnaby.ca.

-Reference services are available by appointment and during drop-in hours Tuesday-Thursday from 1-4 pm.
+Reference services are available by appointment and during drop-in hours on Wednesday from 10 am-4 pm.
 To learn more or book an appointment, call 604-297-4947 or email [email protected].

 Interested in finding out more about the history of Burnaby?
 Experience our community's unique history through heritageburnaby.ca.
 Use the online database to access our heritage sites and landmarks, artifact collections, archival photographs and textual records—including Council records, bylaws and more.